 Electronics has all along made valuable contribution in the field of medicine.
 The quality and availability of health care are becoming increasingly dependent on radically new diagnostic, monitoring, and prosthetic instruments provided by electronics some examples being from a simple thermometer, blood pressure measurement instrument, stethoscope to the high end MRI machine.
 Medical Electronics is a specialized discipline which integrates engineering with biomedical sciences and clinical practice.
 The miniaturization of electronics devices and integration technologies is leading to development of new electronic medical devices for measurement of physiological variables for use in diagnostics, therapy and monitoring to improve the well-being of the population.
 Thus, the impact of electronics on health care is now a widely accepted fact.
 Health care may indeed present the most promising opportunity to improve the quality of life in our society through electronics.
-In the coming years, there will be greater demand for medical electronics in the country with the Government programmes like National Rural Health Mission which aims to provide technology at grassroots level.
+In the coming years, there will be greater demand for medical electronics in the country with the Government programmes like National Rural Health Mission providing technology at grassroots level.

 Ministry has sponsored many R&D projects in the area of Medical Electronics & Health Informatics.
 A few of these technologies have already been transferred to potential manufacturers for commercial production.
 These include 6MeV Linear Accelerator (LINAC), Closed Loop Anesthesia Delivery System (CLADS) & Microwave Disinfection System for Hospital Waste.
 Under the aegis of MeitY, 6 MeV Medical LINAC machines used for radiation therapy in cancer patients has been installed at Mahatma Gandhi Institute of Medical Sciences, Wardha(Maharashtra); Cancer Institute, Adyar, Chennai (Tamil Nadu) & Institute Head & Neck Oncology, Indore (Madhya Pradesh); Amrawati Cancer Hospital, Amrawati (Maharashtra).

-Technology/ products have been developed for the visually challenged people and successfully implemented in a number of blind schools in the country.
 MeitY had also sponsored development of Telemedicine technology to provide quality healthcare to patients in rural/ remote locations through specialists.
 Under Telemedicine pilot projects implementation during the last decade, Telemedicine centers were set up in various States.
 A number of doctors and paramedics were trained by using this Technology.
 A National resource center for Telemedicine has also been set up at Sanjay Gandhi Post Graduate Institute of Medical Sciences, Lucknow.

 - Medical and Imaging equipment, including MRI.